On this page:

 3 |

 This course examines the geography of travel with a focused study of European and Asian tourist destinations and their major attractions.
-Investigative skills will be developed by identifying a country’s location, examining historical relevance, and comparing available tourist activities.
+Investigative skills will be developed through the identification of a country's location in the world, examination of historical relevance, and the correlation of tourist activities available.
 The course also emphasizes how cultural factors are critical to the attractiveness of a tourist destination.
-Essential destination knowledge is vital to successfully selling and understanding the experiences associated with crucial tourism destinations.
+To successfully sell and understand the experiences associated with key tourism destinations, essential destination knowledge is key.
 Pre-requisites:

 |